The name’s Fetch Phillips — what do you need?

 What I don’t do, because it’s impossible, is search for a way to bring the goddamn magic back.

 Rumors got out about what happened with the Professor, so now people keep asking me to fix the world.

 But there’s no magic in this story.
 Just dead friends, twisted miracles, and a secret machine made to deliver a single shot of murder. (taken from Amazon)

 Thank you to Netgalley for providing me with this book in exchange for my honest opinion.
 This is the sequel to The Last Smile in Sunder City.
 You can find my review for that book here.
-Dead Man in a Ditch will be available on September 22nd.
+Dead Man in a Ditch is available now.

 Dead Man in a Ditch picks up pretty much right after the end of book one.
 I expected this series to be rather episodic, to be honest, each book being a case that Fetch Phillips finds himself caught up in.
 Instead, the series has a continuing story-line, back stories are explored, new characters are introduced, and surprises are revealed.